StackStorm/st2docs/docs/source/upgrade_notes.rst

   deprecated and removed from the base distribution of |st2|.

-  CloudSlang runner has been fully deprecated and winexe based Windows runners have been replaced with a new more stable and robust WinRM based Windows runner (see :doc:`Windows runners </install/config/winrm_runners>` page for more details on the new WinRM runners).
+  CloudSlang runner has been fully deprecated and winexe based Windows runners have been replaced with new more stable and robust WinRM based Windows runners (see :doc:`Windows runners </install/config/winrm_runners>` page for more details on the new WinRM based Windows runners).

-  |st2| team won't provide support for those runners anymore, but they can still be used and
-  installed from git repository:
+  Support and bug fixes for those runners won't be provided by the |st2| team anymore, but they can still be used and installed from a git repository:

   .. code-block:: bash